jmbucknall/WLWCodePaster/README.md

 ﻿Windows Live Writer code paster
 ===

-_Pasting code copied from <your editor of choice> into Windows Live Writer_
+_Pasting code copied from &lt;your editor of choice&gt; into Windows Live Writer_

 Introduction
 ---